outlawCoder223/blog_posts/02_linked_lists.md

   >
   > -MDN

 Because arrays by nature are indexed, some of these methods are better than others.
 If we need simply need to add an element to the array and it doesn't need to be at the start, it would be a good idea to use the `push()` method.
 Why?
 By deleting or adding to the end of the array, the indices of the other elements are not effected.
 However, when we try to add or remove something from anywhere else it means that all the elements that come after now have to be reindexed to match the changes. `shift()` and `unshift()` are the biggest culprit for this because **all** the elements of the array now have to be changed.
-In a small dataset, this is neglible.
+In a small dataset, this is negligible.
 But as our array grows in size, so does the time it takes to do all this work to change the indices of the array.
 If we are talking Big O notation, these methods (besides `push()` and `pop()`) will have O(n) performance.

 Contrast this with a linked list which has O(1) or constant time insertion and deletion.
 Why is this?
 As we will see with the code, when inserting or deleting a node in a linked list, we simply have to get to that node, and then shuffle some pointers around.
-If you want to see this in action [visualgo](https://visualgo.net/en/list) has a great visualization tool that can help you see exactly how this works.
+If you want to see this in action [Visualgo](https://visualgo.net/en/list) has a great visualization tool that can help you see exactly how this works.
 Don't worry, we will see the code later.

 ## Lets Make a Singly Linked List!